Why do market orders carry execution risks?

 Last updated: 25 Jun 2025

-At FYERS, placing market orders in the MCX Options segment isn't feasible.
-Given that commodity derivatives, especially Options, witness low trading volumes in India, many of these options contracts are illiquid.
-Permitting market orders can ...
+At FYERS, placing market orders in the MCX Options segment is not allowed due to the low liquidity in commodity derivatives, particularly options, in India.
+Many of these contracts are illiquid, and allowing market orders could lead to erratic trades ...